beancount/fava/fava/docs/features.md

 link, followed by the title to display in the sidebar (`"Income 2014"` in this example), and finally the URL to link to.
 The URL can be relative, like in the example above, or absolute, even linking to an external site.

+## UI Language

+You can change the language of the UI by specifying the `language` setting.
+Currently fava supports English (`en`) and German (`de`).

+If no setting is specified, fava tries to guess the language from your Browser- settings.